 Morris Nichols attorneys enjoy a sophisticated, national practice in a small city with a high quality of life.
+The U.S. Chamber of Commerce has rated Delaware’s legal system the best in the nation since the Institute for Legal Reform began its survey in 2002.
 Wilmington has a livable pace with a small town atmosphere, a wide range of social and cultural attractions, and convenient access to additional cultural and recreational opportunities in the mid-Atlantic region and nearby cities.
 The Wilmington metropolitan area has a population of approximately 500,000 and offers a choice of housing from urban to rural.

 The Wilmington area has a wide range of social and cultural attractions.
 Longwood Gardens, Winterthur Museum and the Brandywine River Museum are well known internationally.
 In downtown Wilmington, The Grand Opera House hosts the Delaware Symphony Orchestra and Opera Delaware in a restored Victorian opera house, and also features a full schedule of established and emerging musicians and performers.
 Wilmington’s Playhouse on Rodney Square brings national touring productions of Broadway shows to Wilmington.
 Along the redeveloped Wilmington Riverfront, the Delaware Theatre Company offers professional theatre and the Delaware Center for the Contemporary Arts hosts exhibits in a converted industrial space.
 Wilmington is also home to the Delaware Art Museum, Hagley Museum, Nemours Mansion and Gardens, and other museums and historic sites.